sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.11-beat-tracking.md

 Last month in this series we took a deep technical dive into the randomisation system underpinning Sonic Pi.
-We explored how we can use it to determinisically add new levels of dynamic control over our code.
+We explored how we can use it to deterministically add new levels of dynamic control over our code.
 This month we're going to continue our technical dive and turn our attention to Sonic Pi's unique tick system.
 By the end of this article you'll be ticking your way through rhythms and riffs on your way to